Swuzz123/Bengaluru_housing_prediction_project/README.md

 # Bengaluru House Prices Prediction

 ## Description
 This project aims to predict house prices in Bengaluru based on factors such as location, size, number of bedrooms, and other relevant features.
-We applied machine learning models to understand the relationship between these factors and house prices.
+We applied machine learning models to understand more deeply the relationship between these factors and house prices.

 ## Table of Contents
 - [Project Overview](#project-overview)